saltyorg/docs/docs/saltbox/install/install.md

 If your server did not need to reboot you can run `su username` to switch user or reconnect to SSH as the newly created user.
 Everything after this point will assume you are running as the user entered in accounts.yml

+!!! info
     See [here](../../reference/preinstall.md) for more information about the preinstall.

 ## Rclone
 Saltbox assumes an rclone remote pointed at your google storage named `google` [as shown in the settings.yml above].

+!!! info
     See [here](../../reference/rclone.md) for more information about creating this remote.
 The walkthrough for creating the remote is found there to keep this page short.

 ## Install Saltbox